 Each morning I picked up two friends who would prepare for the bone-chilling commute by slapping on extra layers of clothing and wrapping scarves around their heads.
-Both would rather freeze their asses off instead of hitching a ride on the dorky school bus.
+They chose freezing their asses off over a ride on the dorky school bus.

 Their mummified heads remained slouched down during the dreaded commute and not a word was spoken because it was just too damn cold.
 At times I wished words were exchanged so that the warmness of breath would aid in defrosting my cracked windshield.

 Entering the school, rosy-cheeked and shivering, it was a long walk down the hallway to our lockers.
 Sometimes I would sit on the floor in front of my locker to thaw like a frozen hamburger patty slapped onto the kitchen counter.
 Hunched over and motionless, I looked like a frozen dead Jack Nicholson at the end of The Shining.
 It was one of the most depressing winters of my existence.